Demian's Gamebook Web Page

 More reviews by Waluigi Freak 99

-Users Who Own This Item: AgathaRaisin79, aline, Andys80s, Ardennes, auximenes, BatHombre, benji2, bigcobra, bobthefunny, bookwormjeff, breity (23290-8 Bantam), BuraddoRun, Chanticrow, charlesdaniels, Crazyscotsman, CSquared, Cyan, damieng, Darth Rabbitt, datastorm, dave2002a, dblizzard72, dbriel, Demian (first printing) (fourth reissue printing), Dirk Omnivore, drereichdude (original), duckhugger, Eamonn McCusker, Erikwinslow, exaquint (1st) (2005 reissue, 2005 reissue online ending, purple reissue), Ffghtermedic, firefoxpdm, Fireguard, fraze, Garrick Muttley, Gartax, Gibraltar, girtablilu, Grifter, Gurvo, hadlee73, Himynameistony, hintoffilm, hoops4ever, horrorbusiness, Icedlake, jdreller, jeremydouglass, jharvey79, JoshW, katzcollection, KenJenningsJeopardy74, killagarilla, kinderstef, kleme (2005 reissue), knginatl ( orig., HB '87 Grey Castle, 2005 reissue, 2005 reissue "online ending") ( orig., HB '87 Grey Castle, 2005 reissue, 2005 reissue "online ending"), le maudit, Lullyph, MacbthPSW, marcfonline, marnaudo, MasterChief, mcd, mlvoss, nelsondesign, newt3425, nicolau (Spanish ed.
+Users Who Own This Item: AgathaRaisin79, aline, Andys80s, Ardennes, Arkadia, auximenes, BatHombre, benji2, bigcobra, bobthefunny, bookwormjeff, breity (23290-8 Bantam), BuraddoRun, Chanticrow, charlesdaniels, Crazyscotsman, CSquared, Cyan, damieng, Darth Rabbitt, datastorm, dave2002a, dblizzard72, dbriel, Demian (first printing) (fourth reissue printing), Dirk Omnivore, drereichdude (original), duckhugger, Eamonn McCusker, Erikwinslow, exaquint (1st) (2005 reissue, 2005 reissue online ending, purple reissue), Ffghtermedic, firefoxpdm, Fireguard, fraze, Garrick Muttley, Gartax, Gibraltar, girtablilu, Grifter, Gurvo, hadlee73, Himynameistony, hintoffilm, hoops4ever, horrorbusiness, Icedlake, jdreller, jeremydouglass, jharvey79, JoshW, katzcollection, KenJenningsJeopardy74, killagarilla, kinderstef, kleme (2005 reissue), knginatl ( orig., HB '87 Grey Castle, 2005 reissue, 2005 reissue "online ending") ( orig., HB '87 Grey Castle, 2005 reissue, 2005 reissue "online ending"), le maudit, Lullyph, MacbthPSW, marcfonline, marnaudo, MasterChief, mcd, mlvoss, nelsondesign, newt3425, nicolau (Spanish ed.
 Timun Mas in Catalan), Nomad, ntar, Nym90, Oberonbombadil (Original US 1st), outspaced, Pessimeister, plowboy, Pseudo_Intellectual, qazplm (reissue), Radical347, redpiper05, resurgens, rolipo26, RonaldFrobnitz, Ronie1976, rtaylor352, Ryuran333, SeventhSon, SherlockHolmes, skeleton, smdiabla (hardcover Grey Castle Press), spragmatic, stonemason, strawberry_brite, SuperAM2, ThaRid (2 copies), theyodaman, ThisIslandEarth, toadhjo, twar, Von Scotty, waktool (Original, US 1st printing ($1.95)) (Chooseco, large edition, AU 1st printing) (Australian, 1st printing), Waluigi Freak 99, Yalius, yunakitty, zat

 Users Who Want This Item: barryattles, drereichdude (reissue), Game Master, Lambchop, Madeye, MasterChief, mgp22, Mr ?, NEMO, nordik (Race Forever), odo_ital, SherlockHolmes, stevesterling, stock